getampt/docs/building-blocks/websockets.md

 ---
 title: WebSockets
-description: Handle App WebSocket connections with a simple interface.
+description: Handle WebSocket connections with a simple interface.
 ---

 Ampt provides a simple interface to interact with WebSocket connections to your app.